Republican 2024 hopefuls converge on DC under the shadow of Trump

 “For the candidates that are not as high in the polls, this is an opportunity and an important moment for them to make their case,” Reed said.
 “If you’re not Donald Trump, it’s a very short calendar where you have to win somewhere and you have to do it quickly.
 If someone can win one of those first three states, and especially Iowa or New Hampshire, this race will change overnight.
 I think that’s part of why they’re all here.”

-Former Vice President Mike Pence, entrepreneur Vivek Ramaswamy, Hutchinson, South Carolina Sen. Tim Scott, former New Jersey Gov. Chris Christie and DeSantis will speak on Friday.
+Friday’s speakers include former Vice President Mike Pence, entrepreneur Vivek Ramaswamy, Hutchinson, South Carolina Sen. Tim Scott, former New Jersey Gov. Chris Christie and DeSantis.
 Radio show host Larry Elder and former South Carolina Gov. Nikki Haley will address the conference on Saturday.

 An audience of religious voters might not be the proper venue to throw the sharpest elbows at Trump, but some have signaled their intent to draw distinctions with the former president in hopes of cutting into his support with the evangelical conservatives who are influential in GOP primary politics.

-Ahead of the conference, a senior adviser to Christie’s campaign told CNN, “It’s really a character discussion.”

-“Do we have to constantly expect less of our leaders?” the adviser asked, referencing Trump.
-“Are we willing to excuse bad behavior going forward?”

-DeSantis, meanwhile, is expected to tout the passage of Florida’s six-week abortion ban when he addresses the audience on Friday – a measure that Trump has described as “too harsh,” which is a distinction between the two that DeSantis is quick to point out.
+DeSantis is expected to tout the passage of Florida’s six-week abortion ban when he addresses the audience – a measure that Trump has described as “too harsh,” which is a distinction between the two that the governor is quick to point out.
 With the conference coming a year after the Supreme Court overturned Roe v.
-Wade, the future of abortion access in the country is expected to loom large over the conservative gathering.
+Wade, the future of abortion access in the country looms large over the conservative gathering.

+Pence on Friday appeared to take a shot at Trump, who, like many other 2024 GOP hopefuls, has struggled with how to navigate the politics of abortion.

+The former vice president, who reaffirmed his support for a 15-week federal abortion ban, told the audience that some speakers would say “that the Supreme Court returned to the issue of abortion only to the states and nothing should be done at the federal level.”

 Republican voters are increasingly getting opportunities to size up the GOP field and evaluate them in the same setting.
 Next weekend, Trump, DeSantis, Haley, Ramaswamy and Hutchinson will address a summit in Philadelphia hosted by Moms For Liberty, a relatively new but increasingly influential group of conservative women focused largely on K-12 education issues.

-The Road to Majority conference takes place just two months before the first scheduled Republican presidential debate on August 23 in Milwaukee.
+The Road to Majority conference is taking place just two months before the first scheduled Republican presidential debate on August 23 in Milwaukee.
 Trump on Tuesday repeated his suggestion that he may not participate.

 “Why would I let these people take shots at me?” he told Fox News.